jakeprice-me/tech-notes/content/clone-github-repository-with-token.md

 ---
-id: clone-github-repository-with-token
+alias: clone-github-repository-with-token
-uuid: 09381c0e-2aec-48cb-89c5-26ab448931eb
-title: Clone GitHub Repository with Personal Access Token
+category: github
+classification: public
 date: 2022-09-09 21:13:39
-modified:
-types: tech-note
-categories: github
+date_modified: null
+id: 20220909211339
-link:
+link: null
 pinned: false
-tags: [github, token, clone, personal-access-token]
+tags:
-private: false
-draft: false
+- github
+- token
+- clone
+- personal-access-token
+title: Clone GitHub Repository with Personal Access Token
+type: tech-note
+uuid: 09381c0e-2aec-48cb-89c5-26ab448931eb
 ---

 Create a Personal Access Token (PAT) [here](https://github.com/settings/tokens/new).
 Then you can use it to clone a repository, and save the need for a private key.
 Especially helpful on a server.